A Visitor's Guide to Exploring Downtown Dallas, TX

 Where is Dallas, Texas?

-Dallas is located in the north-central part of the state, approximately 250 miles north of Houston, and 190 miles west of Shreveport, Louisiana.
+Dallas is in the north-central part of the state, approximately 250 miles north of Houston, and 190 miles west of Shreveport, Louisiana.
+It's the county seat of Dallas County, which county-wide represents over nine million Texans.
+Dallas has a low elevation of approximately 430 feet above sea level and is in the Central time zone.

 The Central Business District of Dallas is at the heart of the city and is bounded by interstate on all sides.
 A loose definition of downtown culture also extends into nearby districts like Deep Ellum, Uptown, and the Design District.